Skip to main content

 REM SLEEP BEHAVIOR DISORDER Project

 REM Sleep Behavior disorder (RBD) is a sleep parasomnia prodromal for onset of Parkinson’s disease.
 Dr. Yo-El Ju, MD (Assistant Professor, Neurology, Washington University) is a neurologist and sleep medicine specialist awarded this fellowship project grant during her residency training.
 The project was designed to use neuroimaging (fMRI) to evaluate changes in functional brain connectivity in healthy adults with clinically defined RBD.
-The study showed changes in visuospatial processing regions consistent with changes reported in Parkinson’s Disease and is currently being prepared for publication.
+The study showed changes in visuospatial processing regions consistent with changes reported in Parkinson’s Disease.

 Human Connectome Project